jhiven/online-mis-wrapper/README.md

 npm install
 ```

-### Development
+### Start Development Server

-Start the development server with HMR:
+Start the development server with npm:

 ```bash
 npm run dev
 ```

-Your application will be available at `http://localhost:5173`.
+Open the website at `http://localhost:5173`.

-## Building for Production
+## Selfhost this project

 Create a production build: